LLM Resources

 endUserId,externalId,connectionExternalId, or persistence namespace keys. - Read Integration Selectors before using

-integrationName,alias,integrationAlias, orworkspaceIntegrationId. - Use API Reference or SDKs for exact method names, request fields, and response shapes.
+integrationName,alias,integrationAlias, orworkspaceIntegrationId. - Use API Reference or SDKs and CLI for exact method names, request fields, response shapes, generated TypeScript action input types, Python Pydantic action models, and terminal commands.

 - Validate the resulting setup with Playground or the same REST/SDK calls shown in the relevant guide.